Zolang/Zolang/README.md

 }
 ```

-Notice the `./templates/swift` and `./templates/kotlin` This is the location of the `.stencil` files that customize the actual code generation process.
+Notice the `./.zolang/templates/swift` and `./.zolang/templates/kotlin` This is the location of the `.stencil` files that customize the actual code generation process.
 The Zolang organization has [a repo of supported languages](https://github.com/Zolang/ZolangTemplates).
-Copy the contents of the `swift` and `kotlin` folders from the repo to these locations.
+But `zolang init` only fetches the two (Swift and Kotlin).

 `./zolang/src` is where all the Zolang code is stored.

 > 😇 P.S.
 It only took around an hour to add the templates needed to be able to compile Zolang to both Kotlin and Swift!
 So you shouldn't restrain yourself from using Zolang if your favorite language is not yet supported.
 Just add it and continue hacking.